-

 Bully.
 Coward.
 Victim.
 The Story of Roy Cohn.

 Read more: Bully.
 Coward.
 Victim.
-The Story of Roy Cohn.An outrageously psychopathic political fixer now growing in posthumous infamy with each new month of Trump presidency, as he was Donald J.’s longtime lawyer and mentor, hence everything the 45th president of the Unites States learned about power came from Machiavelli himself. ★★★✩✩
+The Story of Roy Cohn.An outrageous psychopathic political fixer, of the darkest talents and highest litigious caliber, growing in posthumous infamy with each new month of Trump presidency, as he was Donald J.’s longtime lawyer and mentor.
+Hence everything the 45th president of the Unites States learned about power came from Machiavelli himself. ★★★☆☆

 -